 Ever wonder how your grandfathers shaved before razor cartridges and electric razors?
 They used a safety razor.
 These things were built so darn tough and worked so well that Gillette had to invent a disposable razor to combat falling sales.

-A safety razor uses double sided razor blades, which is how this is such a cost-effective way of shaving.
+A safety razor uses double-sided razor blades, which is how this is such a cost-effective way of shaving.
 The shaving industry is similar to the printing and ink cartridge industries.
-The ink cartridges is where the companies make all of their money, and the shaving cartridges are no different.
+The ink cartridges are where the companies make all of their money, and the shaving cartridges are no different.
 By utilizing extremely affordable razor blades, the safety razor is easily the cheapest way to shave.

 If getting a free one from home isn’t an option, this is the one we used to get started.

 As we mentioned earlier, the real savings come from the fact that razor blades are dirt cheap.
-For $10 you can buy 100: https://amzn.to/2IRbAJq.
+For $10 you can buy 100.
 You read that right, 100!
-That’s $0.10 (a dime) a piece.
+That’s $0.10 (a dime) apiece.